sandervandevelde/proefrit/README.md

 upload the CRT and KEY files
 Passphrase is the truststore password from the email

-Postman now has the right settings and certifcates in order to connect to the API:
+Postman now has the right settings and certifcates in order to connect to the API.